J-Ramalho/industRial/docs/10_spc.md

 |Hour5 |  5.3379|  5.3264|  5.3150|  5.3134|  5.3375|  5.3407|
 |Hour6 |  5.3432|  5.3352|  5.3238|  5.3463|  5.3340|  5.3205|

-We see that in this table each line corresponds to a sampling hour and each column corresponds to a sample number.

-We're now going to pass this data to the control chart plotting function qcc().
-As this function takes a dataset of observations so we're removing the Hour column with the select function from tidyverse:
+In this table each line corresponds to a sampling hour and each column corresponds to a sample number.
+We're now going to pass this data to the control chart plotting function `qcc()` from the package with the same name.
+We choose to copy the dataset to a new one to remove the Hour column with the select function from tidyverse and we take the opportunity to round the values:

 ```r